kamwithak/phylax-tx-decoder/README.md

 Withdraw: `0xef2af67c7b1d2d08d11f25238eead77a77e5f93e742025d32ec6cf9357343fed`

 I am pasting these ^ failed tx addresses to bring clarity to the cases where the application breaks.

 To understand why, please read below.
-Granted more time, I'd want to more gracefully handle these cases and provide a better user experience.
+Granted more time, I'd want to gracefully handle these cases to provide a better UX.

 ## Limitations and Improvements